 comply with internationally imposed standards and contain data that is automatically read in the Machine Readable Zone (MRZ), including the nationality, name, birthdate, gender, passport number, expiry date and personal identification number.

 on watermarked paper featuring the country’s coat of arms provide the same fiduciary security guarantees as visas.

 have a decisive economic role in some countries in the traceability of goods.
 Equipped with a QR code scanned by a security officer, they contain the secure and verifiable information of the stamp and the product.

-The company provides and installs last-generation electronic gates called “E-Gate”.
-They have multiple functionalities related to verifying the travel document and the physical verification of the traveller.
-The E-Gate can serve as the main portal and helps to improve border-crossing fluidity.
+Semlex allows the management of electronic gantries (“E-Gates”).
+They have multiple functionalities related to the verification of the travel document and physical check of the passenger.
+The E-Gate can serve as the main portal and improves the fluidity of border crossings.

 Semlex is the first company to have implemented electronic and/or biometric security solutions in Africa, in the Ivory Coast in 1999 and in 2001 in Chad.

 The company has contracts with other member nations of the Economic Community of Western African States (ECOWAS), including Guinea Conakry, Guinea-Bissau, Senegal and Niger.
 In 2015, after a call for competition, Semlex was awarded the contract to produce the passport for the Democratic Republic of Congo.
 The company stood out from its competitors because of its 20 years of experience in biometrics, its role as a pioneer in Africa, the way it operates and because it listens to its customers.
 It is a true partnership, implemented with the countries while taking their financial situation into consideration.